Section Image

 Interstate 85 runs directly through the neighborhood, so it's easy for residents to get around the city in less than 20 minutes with easy traffic.
 Depending on where you live, downtown is about 7 miles away.
 The interstate leads commuters about 12 miles to Duke University, while the Interstate 885 connector offers a straight 13-mile path to the Research Triangle Park, the largest research park in the country.
 Northeast Durham is also close to the Raleigh-Durham International Airport, making it easy for commuters who need to fly to local destinations like Charlotte to overseas cities like Paris, France.

-Northeast Durham is about 8 miles from downtown Durham.
+Northeast Durham is just eight miles from Durham’s City Center and downtown amenities.

-Northeast Durham is about 8 miles from downtown Durham.
+Northeast Durham is just eight miles from Durham’s City Center and downtown amenities.

 1/2